VilniusTechnology/tangerine-nest/readme.md

 contours:

-currently only main countour is supported.
+currently only main contour is supported.
-Each color has its correspondign pin connected to PCA9685 mapped.
+Each color has its corresponding pin connected to PCA9685 mapped.

 ## Launch